kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 View example in [Colab](https://colab.research.google.com/drive/1NcR-xL4Rb7nprgbvk6N2dIP30oqyUucm#scrollTo=lEZAboFLfLku).

 ### Match Undirected Relationships
-User can match a relationship in both directions by not specifiying a relationship direction (i.e. `-`).
+Users can match a relationship in both directions by not specifiying a relationship direction (i.e. `-`).
 The following query finds all "b" users who either follows or being followed by "Karissa".

 ```
 MATCH (a:User)-[e:Follows]-(b:User) Where a.name = 'Karissa' RETURN b.name;